 Knee pain from squats can be felt in different regions of the knee.
 Some folks experience lateral pain on the outside of the knee, some folks on the medial or inside region, some folks on the font of the knee or around the kneecap.

 Paying attention to where exactly your pain is located can help clue you into the potential causes behind it.
 And if you know the source of the problem, you will be better equipped to handle it.

 There are 5 common reasons for sharp knee pain when squatting.
-We’ll take at each of these hidden causes PLUS what you can do to ease the pain.
+We’ll take a look at each of these hidden causes PLUS what you can do to ease the pain.